 What happens to my HSA when I turn 65?

-While you won’t be able to make contributions to the HSA account, you can still use the money in the account to cover qualifying medical expenses.
+While you won’t be able to contribute to the HSA account, you can still use the money to cover qualifying medical expenses.
 Another option is to use the HSA funds as a retirement account.

 HSA is meant to cover eligible medical costs.
-Any withdraws made on the HSA, could be subject to an income tax.
+Any withdrawal on the HSA could be subject to an income tax.

 Can you have a Health Savings Account with Medicare?

-If you have an HSA account, talk to an insurance agent about the best options for you when you enroll in Medicare.
+If you have an HSA account, talk to an insurance agent about the best options when enrolling in Medicare.
 And keep in mind that Medicare is always changing, a recent bipartisan bill in Congress could change the laws about contributions towards Health Savings Accounts for Medicare recipients.

 How to Find Extra Coverage for Your Medicare

-Depending on what you want your insurance to do for you, there are various types of Medicare coverage options.
+Depending on what you want your insurance to do, various types of Medicare coverage options exist.
 Some options have higher premiums and little out-of-pocket costs.
 Other plans have lower premiums and higher out-of-pocket costs.

 If you like having an HSA, a Medicare Medical Savings Account could be a plan option that works for you.

-To better determine which plan makes the most sense, give us a call.
-Our agents can help you identify the policy that makes the most sense for you and your situation.
-We can even walk you through an application to help save your time.
+To better determine which plan makes the most sense, call us.
+Our agents can help you identify the most common policy for you and your situation.
+We can even walk you through an application to help save you time.

-If you prefer to do things online, you can fill out an online rate form to compare Medicare insurance costs and coverage in your area now.
+If you prefer to do things online, you can complete an online rate form to compare Medicare insurance costs and coverage in your area.